mflp/PAD_HE/README.md

 $ cmake --build build
 $ cd build/bin
 $ ./sealexamples
-Important note: The two programming files- rawplain.cpp and encodersplain.cpp- should be updated based on the local directory of "all_data" folder.
+Important note: The directory of two programming files- rawplain.cpp and encodersplain.cpp- should be updated based on the local directory of "all_data" folder.
 ````

 The theoretically client and server are evaluated as two separate parties.
 However, the code contains both functionalities in the same main function, which could be separated programmatically if needed/required.